-Our top pick is the Grand Floridian Resort & Spa.
+Our top pick is the Four Seasons Resort Orlando at Walt Disney World Resort.
+This is followed by the Grand Floridian Resort & Spa.
 I did an entire write up when I stayed here a couple years ago.
 LOVE, LOVE, LOVE it!
 This Victorian-style resort is the crown jewel of Walt Disney World accommodations.
 Featuring a stunning lobby where a live orchestra sets the mood with jazz and popular Disney music, this charming hotel features a white-sand beach dotted with old-fashioned umbrellas, a world-class spa and gorgeous views.
 It’s also conveniently located just a monorail ride away from the Magic Kingdom and Epcot.
 You’re sure to be enchanted by its fabulous service and modern amenities.
 Check out the Villas here if you’re hoping for the ultimate luxury experience.

-However, my next choice and it’s a pretty darn good one is to stay at the Four Seasons Orlando.
-This is my top pick if you want to be a little less immersed in the craziness of Disney World and instead have luxury with as little or as much of Disney as you would like.
+The Four Seasons Orlando is my top pick if you want to be a little less immersed in the craziness of Disney World and instead have luxury with as little or as much of Disney as you would like.
 You can enjoy complimentary transit to the parks too so no need to worry about dining.

 What to do